‘Ittefaq’ movie is a classic case of being in the right place at the right time

 Following the success of Kanoon, Chopra wanted to make another movie in a similar vein, featuring Nanda in a meatier role.
 That was Ittefaq, with his younger brother Yash Chopra as director.

-Ittefaq (1969) was an adaptation of the British film Signpost to Murder (1965), which in turn was based on Monte Doyle’s play of the same name.
+Ittefaq (1969) was an adaptation of the British film Signpost to Murder (1965),which in turn was based on Monte Doyle’s play of the same name.
 George Englund’s movie stars Joanne Woodward and Stuart Whitman and is set during the course of one night.
 After being institutionalised for five years for killing his wife in a fit of anger, Alex Forrester has recovered, but he is denied his freedom by the doctors.
 When he realises that Victorian law will give him a fresh trial if he escapes and gets caught after 14 days, he flees the asylum and forcefully enters an isolated house, where he meets Molly (Woodward).

 Both films are set during the course of a foggy night, and both lead characters are similarly framed and connected.
 Nanda and Khanna take the place of Woodward and Whitman, and other characters, such as the psychiatrist, is replaced by Inspector Diwan (Sujit Kumar).